Brand-Voice Content Pipelines at Cadence

 5. Schema agent.
 FAQ / HowTo / Article schema injected

-6. Human editor (required).
+6. Human editor (REQUIRED).
 10-point rubric, 10–15 min per article

 1. Does the first sentence of each H2 directly answer the implied question?

-2. Are there at least 3 citable chunks (300–500 words, self-contained, no pronoun dependencies on surrounding sections)?
+2. Are there at least 3 citable chunks (300–500 words, self-contained, no pronoun dependencies)?

 3. Is there a numbered list or table for at least one key concept?